1976 World Series

-This was also the second time that the Yankees were swept in a World Series—the Los Angeles Dodgers were the first to sweep them in 1963.
-It was the first sweep of the World Series in ten years and the Reds' first; their next came fourteen years later in 1990.
+This was also the second time that the Yankees were swept in a World Series in four straight games, the Los Angeles Dodgers having previously done so in 1963.
+(The New York Giants "swept" them in five games in 1922, with Game 2 ending in a tie due to being called on account of darkness.)
+It was also the first World Series sweep in ten years, and the first for the Reds; their next came against the Oakland Athletics in 1990.